marcus-goncalves/house_automation_example/README.md

     - it should generate id for the device
     - it should control active devices
     - it should call commands on defined devices
+- **NEW DEVICE - EchoDot:**
+  - [ ] Create an EchoDot device
+    - it should play music
+    - it should look for the weather